Antonio Arnaiz-Villena

 Antonio Arnaiz-Villena is a Spanish immunologist noted for his controversial research into the genetic history of ethnic groups and fringe linguistic hypotheses.

 Biography

 Arnaiz-Villena was president of Spain's National Society of Immunology from 1991 to 1995.
 He has written more than 300 papers in immunology and human and bird population genetics.

+In 1991, he and Alfredo Corell discovered a new HLA class II gene of the DRB family which was later designated as the HLA-DRB6 pseudogene.

-He used to be head of the Department of Microbiology I (Immunology) at the Complutense University of Madrid As of 2011 and now is chairman and full professor at the same department.
+He headed the Department of Microbiology I (Immunology) at the Complutense University of Madrid.
+As of 2026, he is professor emeritus in the same department.

 In 2009, he worked at Hospital 12 de Octubre.

-In 2010 he was invited to give a lecture in The French Academy of Sciences (College de France).
+In 2010, he was invited to give a lecture in The French Academy of Sciences (College de France).

-In 2011 he gave a lecture at The Royal Society (London).
+In 2011, he gave a lecture at The Royal Society (London).

-In 2014 he and four other people were given an award on the 35th anniversary of the Law on Transplantations at the Spanish Senate by Queen Sofía of Spain.
+In 2014, he and four other people were given an award on the 35th anniversary of the Law on Transplantations at the Spanish Senate by Queen Sofía of Spain.